 REGISTRATION & TIMINGS

-If you’ve taken part in a RIDE IT event before then please read the timing information carefully as this event is different to our usual set up.
-The timings are to ensure we don’t conflict with the practice session for the National Trophy riders and to ensure we get riders back in time to watch the elite riders racing in the afternoon so please don’t arrive late.
+If you’ve taken part in a RIDE IT event before then please read the timing information carefully as the timings are slightly different to our usual set up.

-We’ll be on site from 07:00 and registration will be open from 07:30 to 08:00, please follow the signs for registration after you’ve arrived.
+We’ll be on site from 07:30 and registration will be open from 08:00, please follow the signs for registration after you’ve arrived.

 Please ensure you bring your helmet with you to registration, you will not be allowed to register without one so bringing it with you will save a trip back to your car or bike collect it.

-Once you have registered and are ready to ride please head straight to the start area.
+Once you have registered and are ready to ride please head to the start area where you’ll be given a short safety briefing before setting off.

-The ride is a single mixed terrain loop that starts and finishes from South of England Showground in Ardingly including the chance to ride a starting lap of the National Trophy Cyclocross circuit before heading out onto the sportive route.
+The ride is a single mixed terrain loop that starts and finishes from South of England Showground in Ardingly including the chance to ride a starting lap of the LDN and SE Cyclo-Cross Team Championships circuit before heading out onto the sportive route.

-The sportive route distances quoted exclude the lap of the National Trophy Cyclocross circuit which will add approximately 1-2 miles onto your total ride distance.
+The sportive route distances quoted exclude the lap of the LDN and SE Cyclo-Cross Team Championships circuit which will add approximately 1-2 miles onto your total ride distance.

 The approximate route stats and elevation profiles are –